sharmananya2309/leave_management3/README.md

 >request will be sent to hod(if you have leaves left of that specific type)

 4)HOD page
->HOD can see all the requests that are pending and can either
+>HOD can see all the requests of his department members that are pending
 >approve or reject the leave request
+>can check history of leaves approved/rejected/pending
+>can also check profile of members of his department

 #Tech Stack
-Frontend: React.js, HTML, CSS
+Frontend: React.js, HTML, SCSS
 Backend: Node.js, Express.js
 Database: MySQL
 Authentication: JWT